 Adolescents’ REPORTS OF FORMAL SEXUAL HEALTH EDUCATION

-• “Formal” sexual health education is instruction that generally takes place in a formal setting, such as a school, youth center, church or other community-based location.
+• “Formal” sexual health education is instruction that generally takes place in a structured setting, such as a school, youth center, church or other community-based location.
 This type of instruction is a central source of information for adolescents.

 • The share of adolescents aged 15–19 who had received formal instruction about how to say no to sex but had received no instruction about birth control methods increased between 2006–2010 and 2011–2013, from 22% to 26% among females and from 29% to 35% among males.1

-• Declines in receipt of formal sex education were concentrated among young people residing in rural areas.
+• Declines in formal sex education were concentrated among young people residing in rural areas.
 For example, the share of rural adolescents who had received instruction about birth control declined from 71% to 48% among females, and from 59% to 45% among males.1

 • Formal instruction may not be skills-based; in 2011–2013, only 50% of females and 58% of males aged 15–19 reported having received formal instruction about how to use a condom.1